Convert Handwriting to Text in Adobe Acrobat: Step-by-Step...

 • Accessibility Features: Create properly tagged documents

-• Support for various handwriting styles and languages
+• Support for various handwriting styles including cursive and irregular writing

 • Professional API for business integration